grafana/thema/docs/go-usage.md

 TODO trickier than config because reusable middleware requires generics, and even then it's not simple `http.Handler`, so applying `JSONToShip()` probably has to happen at the tail end of `http.Handler`

-TODO mention how HTTP Request headers can be used to decide which version to translate the `Ship` back to on egress
+TODO mention how HTTP Request headers can be used to decide which version of the schema to translate the `Ship` back to on egress

 ## Wrap-up